kvanlaan/etsyReact/README.md

 # etsyReact
-Using React.
-Pulling Data from the Etsy API to display listings from the Etsy home page.
-Clicking on each listing image renders a Detail View showing the individual listing data.
+Using React, Backbone, and the Etsy API to produce a list and detail view of store listings.
+The "home" page produces listings from the Etsy home page, and clicking on each image directs to a detail view of the individual listing.
+Demonstrates an understanding of MVC concepts of routing and their use in single-page apps.